 - I’m already confident in Quality of Service in IOS.
 But I just can’t work it out in Junos!
 And why do they call it Class Of Service??
 Help!!

 - Some interface stuff is done on the interface.
 But then sometimes it’s under OSPF, and sometimes it’s under RSTP… why isn’t the interface config in one place?!

 There’s more than that, of course.
 But if you can think of anything you’re burning to have answered, let me know in the comments!

 FOLLOW ME ON SOCIAL MEDIA TO SEE NEW POSTS!

 These posts will assume little-to-no Junos knowledge.
 If that’s the kind of thing that sounds like it would be useful to you, follow me on Twitter to see when I make new posts in this series, and to also hear my terrible jokes and opinions about networking.
-Alternatively if you only want to have a 5% chance of seeing my new posts because the algorithm favours dreadful memes from recruitment consultants, follow me on LinkedIn.

 Keep an eye out for Part 1, coming soon!
 (EDIT: Hey, since I wrote this intro post, Part 1 is now up!
 Click here to go straight to it!)